sarperturann/employee-layoffs/README.md

 # Employee Layoffs :dragon:
-This is a hobby project that is done by me for my development plan in Blueground.
+Hobby project done by me for my development plan in Blueground.

-To run,
+The project is dockerized, so too run the project all you need to do is to run the following commands:

 ```
 ./gradlew build